ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/01-binary-heaps.md

-This approach assumes that the subtrees are already heaps, suggesting that a complete algorithm can be obtained by visiting the nodes in some order such that the children of a node are visited *before* the node itthis.
+This approach assumes that the subtrees are already heaps, suggesting that a complete algorithm can be obtained by visiting the nodes in some order such that the children of a node are visited *before* the node itself.
 One simple way to do this is simply to work from the high index of the array to the low index.
 Actually, the build process need not visit the leaf nodes (they can never move down because they are already at the bottom), so the building algorithm can start in the middle of the